-The admissions process is meant to determine that an applicant is prepared to successfully complete a graduate-level course of study and that the Institute can support the applicant's academic goals.
-Successful applicants may demonstrate their preparedness to do graduatelevel work in a variety of ways including a strong statement of purpose; letters of recommendation that speak directly to an applicant's academic skills; prior academic study, prior language study, or other relevant experience; and, optionally, standardized test scores such as the GRE.
+The admissions process is meant to determine that an applicant is prepared to successfully complete a graduate-level course of study and that the Institute can support the applicant's Successful applicants academic goals. may their demonstrate preparedness do to graduate-level work in a variety of ways including a strong statement of purpose; letters of recommendation that speak directly to an applicant's academic skills; prior academic study, prior language study, or other relevant experience; and, optionally, standardized test scores such as the GRE.
 Specific admissions requirements are: